graviton57/RGBColors/README.md

 This Android app implements Junior Android developer courses entrance test.

-Also this Android app with SQLite database see [https://github.com/graviton57/RGBColorsDb][1].
+Also this Android app with SQLite database see branch RGBColorsDB .